boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 : An entity that is responsible for managing and orchestrating the end-to-end 5G Mobile Network, notably the Radio Access Network (RAN) and Core Network (CN).
 : This entity is distinct from the customer of a 5G Network Slice Service.

-This document makes use of the following term:
+This document makes use of the following terms:

 Customer site:
 : A customer manages and deploys 5G NFs (e.g., gNodeB (gNB) and 5G Core (5GC)) in customer sites.
 A customer site can be either a physical or a virtual location.
 A provider is responsible for interconnecting customer sites.